kubernetes/website/content/en/docs/concepts/security/security-checklist.md

-[Memory and CPU limits](/docs/concepts/configuration/manage-resources-containers/) should be set in order to restrict the memory and CPU resources a pod can consume on a node, and therefore prevent potential DoS attacks.
-It can be enforced by an admission controller.
+[Memory and CPU limits](/docs/concepts/configuration/manage-resources-containers/) should be set in order to restrict the memory and CPU resources a pod can consume on a node, and therefore prevent potential DoS attacks from malicious or breached workloads.
+Such policy can be enforced by an admission controller.
+Please note that CPU limits will throttle usage and thus can have unintended effects on auto-scaling features or efficiency i.e. running the process in best effort with the CPU resource available.

+{{< caution >}}
+Memory limit superior to request can expose the whole node to OOM issues.
+{{< /caution >}}

 ### Enabling Seccomp